robertmartin8/PyPortfolioOpt/docs/OtherOptimisers.rst

         .. automethod:: __init__

-Implementing your own optimiser
+Implementing your own optimizer
 ===============================

-Please note that this is quite different to implementing :ref:`custom-optimisation`, because in that case we are still using the same convex optimisation structure.
-However, HRP and CLA optimisation have a fundamentally different optimisation method.
+Please note that this is quite different to implementing :ref:`custom-optimization`, because in that case we are still using the same convex optimization structure.
+However, HRP and CLA optimization have a fundamentally different optimization method.
 In general, these are much more difficult to code up compared to custom objective functions.

-To implement a custom optimiser that is compatible with the rest of PyPortfolioOpt, just extend ``BaseOptimizer`` (or ``BaseConvexOptimizer`` if you want to use ``cvxpy``), both of which can be found in ``base_optimizer.py``.
+To implement a custom optimizer that is compatible with the rest of PyPortfolioOpt, just extend ``BaseOptimizer`` (or ``BaseConvexOptimizer`` if you want to use ``cvxpy``), both of which can be found in ``base_optimizer.py``.
 This gives you access to utility methods like ``clean_weights()``, as well as making sure that any output is compatible